 A fuel pump is a frequently essential component in a car or other internal combustion engine device.
 Many engines only require gravity to feed fuel from the fuel tank through a line or hose to the machine.
 However, in non-gravity feed designs, the fuel tank must pump fuel to the engine, delivering it to the carburetor under low pressure or to the injection system under high pressure.
 Usually, carbureted engines use low-pressure mechanical pumps mounted outside the fuel tank, whereas fuel-injected engines often use electric fuel pumps mounted inside the fuel tank.

-TS 16949 Certified
+TS 16949 Certified.

-Require approximately one amp average draw at maximum delivery
+Require approximately one amp average draw at maximum delivery.

-Universal design for most domestic 4, 6, & 8 cylinder carburetor applications
+Universal design for most domestic 4, 6, & 8 cylinder carburetor applications.

-Not for Diesel applications
+Not for Diesel applications.

-• Are compatible with all fuels and additives
+Compatible with all fuels and additives.

-• Eliminates vapor lock and flooding
+Eliminates vapor lock and flooding.

-Placing the pump in the tank puts the component least likely to handle gasoline vapor well (the pump itself) farthest from the engine, submersed in cool liquid.
-Another benefit to placing the pump inside the tank is that it is less likely to start a fire.
-Though electrical components (such as a fuel pump) can spark and ignite fuel vapors, liquid fuel will not explode and therefore submerging the pump in the tank is one of the safest places to put it.
+Placing the pump in the tank allows the component least likely to handle gasoline vapor well (the pump itself) to be distant from the engine, submersed in cool liquid.
+Also, it makes it less likely to start a fire.
+Though electrical components (such as a fuel pump) can spark and ignite fuel vapors, liquid fuel will not explode.
+Therefore submerging the pump in the tank is one of the safest places to put it.

 The fuel sending unit assembly may be a combination of the electric fuel pump, the filter, the strainer, and the electronic device used to measure the amount of fuel in the tank via a float attached to a sensor, which sends data to the dash-mounted fuel gauge.
 The fuel pump by itself is a relatively inexpensive part.
-However, a mechanic at a garage might have a preference to install the entire unit assembly.
+However, a mechanic at a garage might prefer to install the entire unit assembly.